linz/topo-workflows/docs/training/ARGO_WORKFLOWS.md

 A workflow is a grouping of tasks to be run.
 It is a YAML (or JSON) document that specifies the tasks to be carried out and the settings that should be applied to the workflow and the tasks.
 The workflow document is submitted to Argo and is scheduled and run using AWS EC2 resources that are dynamically requested and assigned.

-Workflow concepts (see diagram below):
+Workflow structure concepts (see diagram below):

 - Workflow
 - WorkflowSpec